What is an Architecture Review Board

 An enterprise architecture outlines the path to improve an organization to overcome shortfalls in its execution.
 With an architecture review board, companies that are insufficiently agile, or need to expand to a new market, or are making a digital transformation process – all benefit from governance throughout the processes.

-At Conexiam, we’re a boutique shop with experience in multiple industry verticals across the US, Canada, Africa and the Middle East.
-Conexiam has established a sound practice of developing architecture predictably.
+Conexiam Enterprise Architecture Consulting are specialists with experience in multiple industry verticals across the US, Canada, Africa and the Middle East.